Manning Clark: Academic career

 In July 1949, Clark moved to Canberra to take up the post of professor of history at the Canberra University College (CUC), which was at that time a branch of Melbourne University, and which in 1960 became the School of General Studies of the Australian National University (ANU).
 He lived in Canberra, then still a "bush capital" in a rural setting, for the rest of his life.
 From 1949 to 1972 Clark was professor of history, first at CUC and then at ANU.
 In 1972 he was appointed to the new post of professor of Australian history, which he held until his retirement in 1974.
-He then held the title emeritus professor until his death.
+He then held the title of emeritus professor until his death.

 During the 1950s Clark pursued a conventional academic career while teaching history in Canberra.
 In 1950 he published the first of two volumes of Select Documents in Australian History (Vol. 1, 1788–1850; Vol. 2, 1851–1900, appeared in 1955).
 These volumes made an important contribution to the teaching of Australian history in schools and universities by placing a wide selection of primary sources, many never before published, in the hands of students.
 The publication of the first volume of Select Documents in 1950 attracted much media attention at the time, being hailed as the beginning of a new period of Australian historiography.
 The documents were accompanied by extensive annotation and commentaries by Clark, and his critics now regard this as his best work, before the onset of what they see as his later decline.
 At this stage of his career Clark published as C. M. H. Clark, but he was always known as Manning Clark, and published his later works under that name.

 During this period Clark was regarded as a conservative, both politically and in his approach to Australian history.
 In an influential 1954 lecture published under the title "Rewriting Australian history", he rejected the nostalgic radical nationalism of "Old Left" historians such as Brian Fitzpatrick, Russel Ward, Vance Palmer and Robin Gollan, which, he said, tended to see Australian history as merely a "manure heap" from which the coming golden age of socialism would arise.
 He attacked many of the shibboleths of the nationalist school, such as the idealisation of the convicts, bushrangers and pioneers.
 The rewriting of Australian history, he said, "will not come from the radicals of this generation because they are tethered to an erstwhile great but now excessively rigid creed".
 There were a number of similar comments in his annotation of the Select Documents.
 The diggers of Eureka, for example, were not revolutionaries, but aspiring capitalists; the dominant creed of the 1890s was not socialism, but fear of Asian immigration.
 Although these views were seen as conservative at the time, they were later taken up with greater force by the Marxist historian Humphrey McQueen in his 1970 book A New Britannia.